samh7/nest-ng-messenger-app/README.md

 3. New Message Events

 ## Tech used
-1. Angular for client
+1. Angular for Client
 2. Nestjs for Backend
-3. Typeorm and MYSQL/XAMP
+3. Typeorm and MYSQL/XAMPP for Database
 4. Passport Js for Authentication